Iron Monger: Obadiah Stane

-Obadiah Stane was the original Iron Monger.
-When he was a child, his father was a degenerate gambler and Obadiah's mother had already died.
-One day, his father considered himself on a "lucky streak", played a game of Russian roulette, and shot himself in the head while young Obadiah watched.
+Obadiah Stane was the first Iron Monger.
+When he was a child, his father Zebediah Stane was a degenerate gambler and Obadiah's mother had already died.
+One day, his father, considering himself on a "lucky streak", played a game of Russian roulette, and shot himself in the head, which young Obadiah witnessed.
 This trauma caused Obadiah to go bald, and shaped his outlook on life.
-From then on, Stane was a ruthless manipulator who studied his adversaries to find weaknesses to exploit.
+Stane became a ruthless manipulator who studied his adversaries to find weaknesses to exploit.
 Stane enjoys chess, and lives his life with the same kind of methodical logic that he uses in the game.
-In addition, he is a strong believer in using psychological manipulation to his advantage.
-For instance, in a childhood chess match against another boy whose skill at least equaled his own, he killed the boy's dog so that the other boy would be distracted from the game.

 In adulthood, Obadiah ascends to the position of President and CEO of his own enterprise, Stane International, establishing himself as a prominent distributor of munitions.
 He also goes into business with Howard Stark.
-After the elder Stark's death in a car accident, Stane turns his sights on acquiring control of Stark International now owned by Tony Stark.
-Stane has his agents – known as the Chessmen – attack Stark Industries and assault James Rhodes.
-He also confronts the younger Stark in person.
-Stane also sets up Indries Moomji as Stark's lover without Stark knowing that Moomji is actually the Chessmen's Queen.
-Meanwhile, Stane and his associates conspire to lock Stark International out of various business deals.
-Stark eventually learns that Stane is the mastermind behind these attacks, but is unable to confront him.
-Stane's assaults on Stark's business and friends push Stark to the edge, relapsing into alcoholism.
-With S.H.I.E.L.D.'s help, Stane buys out Stark International which he renames Stane International.
-Stark (having fallen off the wagon) relinquishes Iron Man's armor to Rhodes and disappears to be a homeless vagrant while Rhodes as Iron Man ignores Stane's demands to relinquish Iron Man's armor.
-Rhodes eventually thwarts Stane in his attempt to take over Iron Man's battle-suits.
+After Howard Stark's death in a car accident, Stane turns his sights on acquiring control of Stark International, now owned by Tony Stark.

+Stark eventually learns that Stane is the mastermind behind a series of attacks on him, but is unable to confront him.
+Stane's assaults on Stark's business and friends push Stark to the edge, causing him to relapse into alcoholism.
+With S.H.I.E.L.D.'s help, Stane buys out Stark International, renaming it Stane International.
+Stark relinquishes Iron Man's armor to Jim Rhodes and disappears, becoming a homeless vagrant.
+Rhodes begins operating as Iron Man and ignores Stane's demands to relinquish Iron Man's armor.
+Rhodes eventually thwarts Stane in his attempt to take over Iron Man's battle suits.